jatofg/nawa/README.md

 ## Building

 NAWA has been tested on Linux only so far, but it might also run on BSD derivates and macOS.
 Windows is not supported and will never be.

+**Please note:** All commands in the following instructions should be run as an unprivileged user.
+Commands that must run as root are prepended with `sudo`.

 ### Requirements